pablodecm/paper-inferno/paper/paper.md

 point.
-Accurate data modelling is only available via stochastic simulation of a complicated chain of physical processes, from the underlying fundament interaction to the subsequent particle interactions with the detector elements and their readout.
+Accurate data modelling is only available via stochastic simulation of a complicated chain of physical processes, from the underlying fundamental interaction to the subsequent particle interactions with the detector elements and their readout.
 As a result, the density $p(\boldsymbol{x}| \boldsymbol{\theta})$ cannot be analytically computed.